Expert Pest Inspection Advice

-There is no point in spending any amount of money on a quick inspection, this can lead to the inspector missing termites, and that can lead to costing the homeowner thousands of dollars in damage.
+There is no point in spending any amount of money on a quick inspection.
+This can lead to the termite inspector missing termites.
+And that can lead to costing the homeowner thousands of dollars in damage.

-The inspection needs to be detailed and thorough and problem areas around the home and garden need to be pointed out to the customer in the report.
+The inspection needs to be detailed and thorough.
+Problem areas around the home and garden need to be pointed out to the customer in the report.

-A good termite inspection can take up to 2 hours to complete depending on the size of the property being inspected and also what is found during the inspection.
+A good termite inspection can take up to 2 hours to complete.
+This depends on the size of the property being inspected and also on what is found during the inspection.

 A termite report is generated from the findings of the termite inspection procedure.
 The report is either written out or emailed to the customer within a few days of the inspection.

-Some reports can take a while to fully write up especially when live active termites have been found either in or around the property.
+Some reports can take a while to fully complete and prepare.
+Especially when live active termites have been found either in or around the property.

-If live termites are found during an inspection full details of the location and the type of termite has to be documented in the report.
+When live termites are found during an inspection.
+Full details of the location and the type of termite have to be documented in the report.

 Also when live termites are found a proposal or quote to remove them is also presented to the customer along with the report.

-A termite inspection should be carried out on every home or building every 12-months, this is an important aspect in keeping a home termite free, it is also a recommendation in the AS 3660.2.2017.
+A termite inspection should be carried out on every home or building every 12-months.
+This is an important aspect in keeping a home termite free.
+This is also a recommendation in the AS 3660.2.2017.

 It’s also important for the customer to have some sort of an understanding of what should be done during a pest inspection.